 That’s why it’s normally best to avoid taking on interest-bearing debt whenever possible.
 With that said, though, there may be a case to be made for taking on a little bit of interest-bearing debt in order to increase your credit score.

 One part of the basic credit scoring model looks at how well you manage different types of debt.
 While it’s not generally recommended to take out new types of debt just to boost your score, sometimes it could be a good idea.
 For instance, if you’ve never managed an installment loan, like a student loan or a car loan, taking on a small auto or personal loan could help your credit score over time.

 This is a technique to use if you need to increase your score relatively quickly, like if you’re in the market for a house in the next year or two.
 However, you shouldn’t take on debt you don’t really need to use on a regular basis.

 Learn More: What Credit Score Do You Need to Buy a Home?

 No matter where your credit stands today, there are a few basic ways to ensure that it inevitably improves.
 Make payments on time, don’t hold balances from month-to-month, keep your credit utilization low, and don’t rack up too many inquiries in a short period of time.

 Sometimes in life, as is the case with your credit score, the best way to see growth is to stay consistent.
 And whatever you do, don’t take on unnecessary debt!

 One of the first things you’ll want to do is sign up for Experian Boost™.
-This free service will track the on time utility and mobile phone bills you pay.
+This free service will track the on-time utility and mobile phone bills you pay.
 Before, this information had no impact on your credit score but now it can give it a real boost.
-As long as you’re already in the habit of paying your bills on time, this can only have a positively impact your score.
+As long as you’re already in the habit of paying your bills on time, this can only positively impact your FICO Score.
 Start now for free!